intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    and seeking necessary clarification.

-4. Engaging in dialogue with authors, document shepherds, IANA, or stream-specific contacts when clarification is needed.
+4. Engaging in dialogue with authors, document shepherds, IANA, or stream-specific contacts (e.g., working group chairs and stream managers) when clarification is needed.

 5. Creating and preserving records of dialogue with document authors.